 - Group Counseling in Nicaragua (Summer 2014)

 - The University of San Diego Graduate School Admission Application.

-- A minimum of two professional letters of recommendation from a current supervisor or a professor attesting to both academic and personal skills, and if possible, to teaching abilities.
+- A minimum of two professional letters of recommendation from professors or employers.

 - A current resumé or curriculum vitae.

 - A statement of purpose.
 In 500 words.